 A Bacs Service User Number, a SUN, is your bank’s approval to process Bacs payments.
 Your SUN is a six digit number which is your identification in the Bacs payment system.

-Some banks such as Natwest offer Bacs payments without going through the pain of having to obtain a SUN.
-However, it would be necessary to sign up to Autopay Online or the equivalent thereof at your bank.
+Some banks such as offer Bacs payments without going through the pain of having to obtain a SUN.
+However, it would be necessary to sign up to Autopay Online or the equivalent at yourbank.
 Natwest charge £15 a month and £0.35 per Bacs payment.
 It is capped at 250 Bacs payments per month.

 It is probably only worth using Bacs if you have over 500 employees and if you don’t mind slow payment times.